 The Electronic Filing Identification Number (EFIN) is your key to better serving your clients and meeting federal requirements for electronic filing of tax returns.
 Once you complete the e-file application process and receive your EFIN, you must keep your information up-to-date and protect it from theft.

-Tax professionals seeking to become Authorized IRS e-File Provider must review Publication 3112 for details about the application process and requirements.
+Tax professionals seeking to become Authorized IRS e-file Provider must review Publication 3112 (PDF) for details about the application process and requirements.
 You are responsibility for maintaining, monitoring and protecting your EFIN and e-Services account.

 Maintaining your EFIN

 Once you have completed the EFIN application process and received your EFIN, it is important that you keep your account up-to-date at all times.
 This includes: